James Baker

 Born in Houston, Texas, Baker attended the Hill School and Princeton University before serving in the United States Marine Corps.
 After graduating from the University of Texas School of Law, he pursued a legal career.
 He became a close friend of George H. W. Bush and worked for Bush's unsuccessful 1970 campaign for the United States Senate.
-After serving briefly as Under Secretary of Commerce, Baker ran President Gerald Ford's failed 1976 campaign following the ouster of campaign chairman Rogers Morton.
-Baker considered running for the U.S. House of Representatives in Houston and did run a failed 1978 campaign for Texas Attorney General, but he otherwise remained in appointed positions for his career.
+After serving briefly as under secretary of commerce, Baker ran President Gerald Ford's failed 1976 campaign following the ouster of campaign chairman Rogers Morton.
+Baker considered running for the U.S. House of Representatives in Houston and did run a failed 1978 campaign for Texas attorney general, but he otherwise remained in appointed positions for his career.

 Baker ran Bush's unsuccessful campaign for the 1980 Republican presidential nomination, but after Bush joined the Republican ticket under Ronald Reagan, Baker became an asset to the incoming president.
 Reagan appointed Baker as his White House chief of staff, and Baker remained in that position until 1985, when he became Secretary of the Treasury.
 As treasury secretary, he arranged the Plaza Accord and the Baker Plan.
-He resigned as treasury secretary with some trepidation to manage Bush's successful 1988 campaign for president.
+He resigned as treasury secretary, with some trepidation, to manage Bush's successful 1988 campaign for president.
 After the election, Bush appointed Baker to the position of secretary of state.
-As Secretary of State, he helped oversee U.S. foreign policy during the end of the Cold War and dissolution of the Soviet Union, as well as during the Gulf War.
+As secretary of state, he helped oversee U.S. foreign policy during the end of the Cold War and dissolution of the Soviet Union, as well as during the Gulf War.
 After the Gulf War, Baker served another stint as White House chief of staff from 1992 to 1993 to help orchestrate Bush's re-election bid.

 Baker remained active in business and public affairs after Bush's defeat in the 1992 presidential election.
 He served as a United Nations envoy to Western Sahara and as a consultant to Enron.
 During the Florida recount following the 2000 presidential election, he managed George W. Bush's legal team in the state.
 He served as the co-chairman of the Iraq Study Group, which Congress formed in 2006 to study Iraq and the ongoing Iraq War.
 Baker has served on the World Justice Project and the Climate Leadership Council.
 He is the namesake of the James A. Baker III Institute for Public Policy at Rice University.
-Since the death of Henry Kissinger in 2023, he is currently the oldest living former United States secretary of state, as well as the earliest serving and only living to serve in the 20th century.
+Since the death of Henry Kissinger in 2023, he is currently the oldest living former United States secretary of state, as well as the earliest serving and last surviving secretary of state to have served in the 20th century.